 How do you manage all of your personal and business activities?

 1) Organization.
-Creating an organized and realistic to do list each day.
+Creating an organized and realistic to-do list each day.

 2) My son’s amazing daycare provider.
 Knowing that he is 100% happy, healthy, and loved when he is not with me allows me to do the things that I do.
 But picking him up and seeing him run toward me shouting, “Mama!
 Mama!” is also pretty darn sweet!

-Juggling work and family demands is quite a workout in and of itself!
+Juggling work and family demands are quite a workout in and of itself!
 But I take it on as a challenge.
 If there is one thing that I have learned from motherhood, it is that perfection is a thing of the past.
 Do the best you can, keep your priorities straight, believe in yourself, and life will be very, very sweet.